charliecalvert/CloudNotes/Prog270/Week04.md

 ```

 I have included all the library code you need to get your bootstrap
 page up and running.
-Note that I have referenced both jquery and
+Note that I have referenced both **jquery** and
-bootstrap.min.js.
+**bootstrap.min.js**.
 This means that you can omit the two lines found
 at the bottom of the boilerplate Starter Page that bootstrap provides.
 These are the links that begin with a **script** tag and contains
 the words assets, dist, jquery and bootstrap.
 I link all that in above